mdn/translated-content/CONTRIBUTING.md

 ### Simple changes

 If you want to make a small change like fixing a typo, the GitHub UI is the easiest way to get started.
-If you've found a typo on the Simplified Chinese [JavaScript landing page](/zh-CN/docs/Web/JavaScript), for example, you can propose a fix as follows:
+If you've found a typo on the Simplified Chinese [JavaScript landing page][], for example, you can propose a fix as follows:

 1. Sign in to [GitHub](https://github.com/)
 2. Navigate to [https://github.com/mdn/translated-content](https://github.com/mdn/translated-content)
-3. Find the source file `files/zh-cn/web/javascript/index.md`
+3. Find the source file [`files/zh-cn/web/javascript/index.md`](files/zh-cn/web/javascript/index.md)
 4. Click the edit (pencil) button

 From there, the GitHub UI will walk you through the rest by creating a [fork](https://docs.github.com/get-started/quickstart/fork-a-repo) and a branch to commit your changes to.